Genesis Foundation UI App Layout

 Serialising layout

-The JavaScript API can be used to manually save and load layout states.
+The JavaScript API can be used to save and load layout states manually.
 This only describes the state of the dynamic layout itself.
-It is the responsibility of any components contained within their layout to serialise their own state, if required.
-To enable autosaving the layout see here.
+It is the responsibility of each component within the layout to serialise its own state, if required.
+To enable autosaving the layout, see here.

 Get Layout

 Get an object describing the current layout so that it can be restored at a later date.
 This does not save any data internally to the layout.
-It is up to the client to store this state where appropriate for later recall (browser local storage, persistence layer, etc.)
+It is up to the client to store this state where appropriate for later recall (browser local storage, persistence layer, etc.).
+Use the autosaving layout feature to get the layout to do this for you with local storage.

 Load Layout